AvatarM500/Tendency-stops-in-Nasvhille/README.md

-Case study: Are there any tendency in the traffic stop in NV between 2016-2018 -
+Case study: Is there any tendency in the traffic stop in NV between 2016-2018?
+-

 This repository contains the details of the analysis of the stops in Nasvhile Tennese in 2016, 2017, and 2018.
 The  purpose of the research is to identify